-Full details of our arrangements, including a summary of what has changed and what has stayed the same, can be found in this guide for parents.
+Full details of our arrangements for this term can be found in this guide for parents.

 Our Covid-19 Action Plan